RhythmLunatic/raveitout-tourneyMode/README.md

 Name the cloned folder "raveitout4w".
 This is important!

-Then clone this repo and name this one "Rave It Out Tourney".
+Then clone this repo and name this one "raveitout-tourneyMode", it should already have this name by default when cloned.

 Then go to the operator menu of Rave It Out 4 Weebs and press "tournament mode" instead of "game mode"